It’s so wonderful to see All Saints parish returning to “normal”.

 Being involved in the Legion of Mary has helped me grow closer to Jesus through Mary.
 Mary tells us at the wedding of Cana “do whatever He tells you”.
 The request sounds so simple, yet it’s so difficult to fulfill.
 Through prayer we can discern what God is calling us to do.
 It’s not always easy following Jesus.
 The journey can be long, and difficult.
 In my heart I know God is calling me to be part of the Legion.
 We all need strength for the journey.
 Perhaps, the strength is found in each other.
 To understand, and encourage each other along the way.
 Finally, to discover what God is calling us to do.

 Our presidium meets every Wednesday in the parish library at 7:30pm.
 Anyone who loves praying the rosary, and has a deep devotion to our Blessed Mother is welcome to attend.
-You may email me at firstname.lastname@example.org if you have any questions or want to learn more.
+Visit our webpage or email me at email@example.com if you have any questions or want to learn more.

 By Kathy Richardson